Adaptive Rowing Programs

 adaptive Team 1

 For those with physical challenges including those resulting from spinal cord injury, amputation, other physical injury/constraint or visual impairment.
 The adaptive team includes both recreational and competitive rowers and whenever possible works with the masters team for training and to participate in inclusive events.
-Practices are held twice per week using a range of adaptive rowing equipment.
+We offer a range of adaptive rowing equipment.

 Adaptive Team 2

-This program meets once a week and is geared to rowers with cognitive challenges.
-This team includes rowers with autism and other developmental issues.
-Currently, this program is land-based only - using rowing machines.
-However, we are currently seeking to purchase a rowing barge that would allow this team on-water access in a safe, stable environment.
+This program is geared to rowers with cognitive challenges and includes rowers with autism and other developmental issues.
+This program offers land-based rowing on resistance machines and on-the-water rowing on a barge which provides a safe and stable environment.